 The House of Baba Yaga

 Baba Yaga is an ancient mythos at the intersection of the mechanical (the moving chicken legged house) and the natural world (Baba Yaga herself, the classic representation of the witch in the woods).
 It is a story of the coexistence of technology and nature within the realm of magic and the human psyche.
-Baba Yaga’s House is a 2018 Burning Man Honorarium Project.
-After a successful installation at BRC, our house is now at Art Tech in Reno, NV where it awaits permanent placement.
+Baba Yaga’s House was originally built as a 2018 Burning Man Honorarium Project.
+After a successful installation at BRC, we are now bringing it to the Fly Ranch Project located 20 miles north of Gerlach.